Choosing the right van for your needs

-If you're in the market for a van, it’s almost certainly going to have to work hard for its living, so you need to be sure that you tailor it to your exact needs.
+If you're on the lookout to buy a van, in all likelihood it's going to have to work hard for its living, so you need to be sure that you tailor it to your exact needs.

 Fortunately, there are so many different body types available, as well as a hugely varied range of options with which to kit it out, that customising your van should be easy.